 2] Run the Hardware and Devices troubleshooter

-The Hardware and Devices Troubleshooter helps in checking common problems preventing hardware components from functioning properly.
+The Hardware and Devices Troubleshooter helps check common problems preventing hardware components from functioning correctly.
 It would be wise to run it before proceeding with other solutions.

-Read: Mouse pointer or cursor disappears on Windows 10.
+Read: Mouse pointer or cursor disappears on Windows.

 3] Update the touchpad drivers

-The touchpad drivers help in the communication between the touchpad hardware and software.
-If the drivers are not updated for a long time, they might cease to work as desired.
+The touchpad drivers facilitate communication between the touchpad hardware and software.
+If drivers are not updated for a long time, they might stop working as intended.
 In such a situation, update them as follows:

 Press Win+R to open the Run window and type the command devmgmt.msc.
 Press Enter to open the Device Manager.